How the Fellowship is funded

 - Promote the values and commitment of PLC and its Old Collegians to service within their community

-- Provide seed funding for projects that will promote community engagement and make a difference in the identified community
+- Provide funding for projects that will promote community engagement and make a difference in the identified community

 - Promote the work of PLCOC in their community.